Buyer's Guide - Trackball & Trackpad

 - Requires a USB port, but is also made wireless to maximize the function of saving desk-space of trackball products.
 Wireless allows for greater travel capabilities as well.

-Once again, we have currently two kinds of trackpads available at the Tech Store: the Logitech Rechargeable Trackpad (for both Mac and Windows) and the Apple Magic Trackpad.
+Two examples of trackpads are the Logitech Rechargeable Trackpad (for both Mac and Windows) and the Apple Magic Trackpad.

 The Logitech Trackpad: